5 DAYS FROM $1,099

 These Adventure Highlights have been hand-picked by our Travel Planners, based on their intimate knowledge of the destination and their conversations with our travelers.

-Enjoy a horse-drawn carriage tour of Mackinac Island to the Grand Hotel, where you’ll enjoy cocktails and a lecture provided by our onboard historian
+Enjoy a horse-drawn carriage tour of Mackinac Island to the historic Grand Hotel, followed by cocktails

-Learn about Ojibwe Native Americans on Manitoulin Island, including a visit to a historic church and attendance at a smudging ceremony and pow wow
+Learn about Ojibwe Native Americans on Manitoulin Island, including attending a smudging ceremony and pow wow

 Cruise into the mists of our Niagara Falls cruise aboard the Hornblower